Herbert Gantschacher: Other activities

-Due to his research work Gantschacher reconstructed the Digital Wilhelm Jerusalem Archive in the year 2018 eighty years after its destruction by the Nazis as a part of the memorial year Austria 1918–2018 in a digital form for the department of manuscripts at the national archive of the state of Israel in the national library at the Hebrew University in Jerusalem.
-Also in 2018 Gantschacher built the Digital Arnold Schönberg Archive in the House, Court and State Archive of the National Archives in Vienna, there he put together for the first time all preserved original documents about the composer Arnold Schönberg and his military service in the First World War from 1914 to 1918 as a digital archive and completed the biography of the composer Schönberg.
+Due to his research work, Gantschacher reconstructed the Digital Wilhelm Jerusalem Archive in 2018, eighty years after its destruction by the Nazis, as part of the memorial year Austria 1918–2018, in digital form for the department of manuscripts at the national archive of the State of Israel in the national library at the Hebrew University in Jerusalem.
+Also in 2018, Gantschacher built the Digital Arnold Schönberg Archive in the House, Court, and State Archive of the National Archives in Vienna; there he assembled, for the first time, all preserved original documents about the composer Arnold Schönberg and his military service in the First World War from 1914 to 1918 as a digital archive and completed the biography of the composer Schönberg.

-For the Austrian Broadcasting Corporation ORF Gantschacher worked as a director for radio drama.
+For the Austrian Broadcasting Corporation ORF, Gantschacher has worked as a director for radio drama.

-From 1994 to 1999 Gantschacher was a member of the Arts Council of the Government of Carinthia.
-Since September 2013 he was again a member of the Arts Council of Carinthia till 2018.
-And from 2013 to 2014 he was the chairman of the Council for Performing Arts of the Government of Carinthia too.
-2018 he became the curator of the projects of the State of Carinthia of the memorial year "Austria 1918–2018" and the follow-up projects till 2023.
+From 1994 to 1999, Gantschacher was a member of the Arts Council of the Government of Carinthia.
+From September 2013 to 2018, he was again a member of the Arts Council of Carinthia.
+From 2013 to 2014, he was also the chairman of the Council for Performing Arts of the Government of Carinthia.
+In 2018, he became the curator of the projects of the State of Carinthia for the memorial year "Austria 1918–2018" and the follow-up projects until 2023.

-Since 2015 he works as a columnist for the Kleine Zeitung, one of the most important newspapers of Austria.
+Since 2015, he has worked as a columnist for the Kleine Zeitung, one of the most important newspapers in Austria.

 Awards

-For his theatre works Gantschacher got some important awards:
+Gantschacher has received several awards for his theatre work: